 This existing HVAC system also had other HVAC design deficiencies.

 2.1.1.
-GROSS MALPRACTICE ENGINEERING: Gerald Spencer has provided documentation showing where the engineer of record did not provide services to the owner that are required by State Law for that engineer to protect the life, safety, health and/or property of the general public.
-This Expert Opinion Report documented a damage model total of $6,717,570.70, that included Expe
+GROSS ENGINEERING MALPRACTICE: Gerald Spencer has provided documentation showing where the engineer of record did not provide services to the owner that are required by State Law for that engineer to protect the life, safety, health and/or property of the general public.
+This Expert Opinion Report documented a damage model total of $6,717,570.70.

 2.1.2.
 NEGLIGENT ENGINEERING: Gerald Spencer has prepared Expert Witness reports that documented the design errors, provided a remedial design, calculated the cost of the required remedial construction, calculated the cost of the wasted energy consumption, and calculated the total cost of the damage to the owner that was caused by the faulty HVAC design engineering on this project.